 The FCA emphasises protecting retail investors from fraudulent practices and warns investors to be cautious of unsolicited investment tips or recommendations, as these could be part of manipulative schemes.
 While the FCA does not explicitly ban scalping, it enforces strict rules against unfair trading practices under the UK Market Abuse Regulation (MAR), aiming to ensure market integrity and transparency by prohibiting activities that could mislead investors or distort market conditions.

-Moreover, licensees are required to segregate client funds in secure banking accounts and offer negative balance protection to retail traders.
-Last but not least, all FCA-regulated brokers are members of the Financial Services Compensation Scheme (FSCS), which means traders are entitled to £85,000 (per person, per firm) should their broker of choice file for insolvency.
+Moreover, licensees are required to segregate client funds in secure bank accounts and to offer negative balance protection to retail traders.
+Last but not least, all FCA-regulated brokers are members of the Financial Services Compensation Scheme (FSCS), which means traders are entitled to up to £85,000 (per person, per firm) should their broker of choice file for insolvency.

 How UK Scalping Brokers Earn Profits